Angular-Wave/angular.ts/docs/content/docs/directive/bind.md

 An alternative solution to this problem would be using the `ng-cloak` directive.

-`ng-bind` can be modified with a `data-lazy` data attribute, which will delay update of element content until model is changed.
+`ng-bind` can be modified with a `data-lazy` data attribute (or shorthand `lazy` attribute), which will delay update of element content until model is changed.
 This is useful for rendering server-generated content, while keeping the UI dynamic.
 In other frameworks, this technieque is known as [hydration](<https://en.wikipedia.org/wiki/Hydration_(web_development)>).

 ### Directive parameters